asphalt-framework/asphalt-web/examples/aiohttp/README.rst

 .. code-block:: bash

     pip install asphalt-web[aiohttp]
-    PYTHONPATH=. asphalt run --unsafe config.yaml
+    PYTHONPATH=. asphalt run config.yaml

-Then, navigate to http://localhost:8080 in your browser.
+Then, navigate to http://localhost:8000 in your browser.